second-state/rfq-marketplace/README.md

 ## Try this demo
 ### Create an exchange request

-You can use the `create-exchange` function to create a new exchange request.
+You can use the `submit-request` function to create a new exchange request.
 You need to provide three query parameters.<br>
 `tokenA`: The token address you want to exchange out. <br>
 `tokenB`: The token address you want to exchange in. <br>
 `amount`: The amount of tokenA you want to exchange.<br>
-Copy and paste the endpoint URL to your browser and add `/create-exchange?tokenA=0x30D30c71d8618Ce42783eDd2C7Ae6f15eeD69Fec&tokenB=0x948Fa9010EFBEed5f4943893a383B7e2210bA145&amount=100`.
+Copy and paste the endpoint URL to your browser and add `/submit-request?tokenA=0x30D30c71d8618Ce42783eDd2C7Ae6f15eeD69Fec&tokenB=0x948Fa9010EFBEed5f4943893a383B7e2210bA145&amount=100`.
 Then you can see the transaction result.<br>
 (You need to approve enough tokens to rfq contract before creating an exchange request)

 <img width="964" alt="image" src="https://i.imgur.com/47UskMW.png">

-### Get an exchange request
+### List requests

-After creating an exchange request, use the `get-exchange` function to query all the exchange requests.<br>
+After creating an exchange request, use the `list-requests` function to query all the exchange requests.<br>
-Copy and paste the endpoint URL to your browser and add `/get-exchange`.
+Copy and paste the endpoint URL to your browser and add `/list-requests`.
 Then you can see all the exchange requests in the rfq-marketplace.

 <img width="964" alt="image" src="https://i.imgur.com/4wJWy9n.png">

 ### Response exchange

-If you want to exchange tokens with others, use `response-exchange` to respond to other's exchange requests.<br>
+If you want to exchange tokens with others, use `submit-response` to respond to other's exchange requests.<br>
-Copy and paste the endpoint URL to your browser and add `/get-exchange?request-id=0`.
+Copy and paste the endpoint URL to your browser and add `/submit-response?request-id=0`.
 Then you can see the transaction result.<br>
 (You need to approve enough tokens to rfq contract before the response exchange)
 > You need to set the buyer private key in flows.network

 <img width="964" alt="image" src="https://i.imgur.com/uFJVaxv.png">

-### Get response
+### Get request

-You can use `get-response` to query all the buyers of the exchange request. <br>
+You can use `get-request` to query all the buyers of the exchange request. <br>
-Copy and paste the endpoint URL to your browser and add `/get-exchange?request-id=0`.
+Copy and paste the endpoint URL to your browser and add `/get-request?request-id=0`.
 Then you can see the buyer information.

 The amount the buyer wants to exchange is the amount of tokenB to you.